Sara-OT/csci2000u-final-project/README.md

 Title# The Correlation of student environmental factors to the amont of alcohol consumed

+About us
+Sara Bhatti - Sara-OT
-About us Sara Bhatti David Dickson
+David Dickson - David-A-DavidD

 Introduction